Flash-X/Flash-X-docs/docs/source/Particles.rst

    {d{\bf x}_i\over dt}    =  {\bf v}_i

-Active particles experience forces and may themselves contribute to the problem dynamics (, through long-range forces or through collisions).
+Active particles experience forces and may themselves contribute to the problem dynamics (*e.g.*, through long-range forces or through collisions).
 They may additionally have their own motion independent of the grid, so an additional motion equation of

 .. math::